Marker Logo

 Camp Mason & Dixon Marker image.
 Click for full size.

-Photographed By Don Morfe, November 10, 2015
+Photographed by Don Morfe, November 10, 2015

 1. Camp Mason & Dixon Marker

-Inscription.
 From June 27-July 8, 1861 a newly formed brigade of 1,500 Union troops under Chas.
 J. Biddle consisting of the 5th and 13th (Bucktail Regiment) PA Reserves, and 1st PA Res.
 Artillery, encamped here while enroute to relieve Col. Lew Wallace’s 11th Indiana Regiment at Camp McGinnis in Federal occupied Cumberland, MD, a key Union Army railroad hub.
-Swampy ground, poor provisions and rampant illness resulting in two deaths, earned the site the appellation “Camp Misery and Despair”
+Swampy ground, poor provisions and rampant illness resulting in two deaths, earned the site the appellation "Camp Misery and Despair".

 The Reserves left Camp Curtin in Harrisburg June 22, moved by rail to Huntingdon and Hopewell, marched 23 miles by way of Blood Run (Everett), and bivouacked at Camp McCall near Bedford Springs.
 Proceeding through Centerville they arrived here, near the state line June 27 and was ordered to halt.
 Nearly two weeks passed at Camp Mason & Dixon before Federal consent was given to proceed into MD.